Why choose this course?

-Economics drives business, informs policy and affects everyone’s lives.
+Economics drives business, informs policy, and affects everyone’s lives.
 With its applied business focus, this course emphasises the economic analysis of key business functions and the industrial structure of market economies and the global environment.
 It will give you a detailed understanding of the principles of economics and teach you how to apply these principles to support decision-making and apply a variety of approaches to solve economic problems.
-As well as developing an understanding of the nature of pricing, investment, employment and many other decisions businesses have to take, you’ll have the option to study modules in marketing, accounting finance and human resource management.
+As well as developing an understanding of the nature of pricing, investment, employment, and many other decisions businesses have to take, you’ll have the option to study modules in marketing, accounting, finance, and human resource management.
 The course will also have modules specifically focused on your employability and developing and enhancing the skills necessary to thrive in your future career.

 The opportunity to study abroad or spend a year in industry will give you valuable experience and enhance your career prospects.